-Experienced surfers or beginners, surf school teacher or shaper, we all have an interest in understanding what conditions must be met for a take off to be possible: What interests us here is the aspect surfing physics, et plus particulierement celle du take off, and more particularly that of the take off, we will therefore not detail here the pedagogy of the take off, a search for "learn take off surf" on the net gives very good lessons on this subject.
+Experienced surfers or beginners, surf school teacher or shaper, we all have an interest in understanding what conditions must be met for a take off to be possible: What interests us here is the aspect surfing physics, and more particularly: The take off.
+Wwe will therefore not detail here the pedagogy of the take off, a search for "learn take off surf" on the net gives very good lessons on this subject.
 From the surfer's point of view, the take off is the moment when he stands up on his board, to take control of his trajectory in a standing position.
 But getting up on the board is not enough, it has to be done in the right place and at the right time.

 The more experienced the surfer, the more he masters a series of repeated gestures that turn into a reflex.
 This instinct, reinforced by experience, encompasses without distinguishing between them the various specific conditions necessary for the take off, like a sensation, allowing this take off.
 We think: this will do it, and Action!
 If it does the job , great!
 Why dig deeper?